Quantum algorithms for equational reasoning: Results

 Beyond serving as a testbed for the quantum normal form reduction algorithm, the tensor network representation naturally gives rise to a quantum-inspired algorithm.
 In the current computational landscape — where quantum hardware remains in its early stages while classical computing is highly mature — such an approach offers a novel and potentially advantageous framework for addressing the challenges inherent in term rewriting.
 Additionally, tensor networks enable the efficient computation of properties of quantum states that are otherwise difficult, or even exponentially hard, to extract on quantum hardware.
 Notable examples include the evaluation of von Neumann entropies and the estimation of exponentially small probability amplitudes~\cite{Ballarin2024}.

 The primary limitation of the tensor network approach proposed here lies in the complexity of local correlations among strings within the equivalence class $X_{S,\omega}$.
 These correlations can become particularly intricate in certain relevant contexts, for example, in natural languages, where meaning emerges from the nuanced interplay among components of a sequence~\cite{e19070299, PhysRevA.111.032409, Gallego_2022}.
-In this case, more sophisticated TN structures, such as Tree Tensor Networks~\cite{PhysRevA.74.022320,PhysRevA.81.062335,PhysRevB.90.125154}, could allow for an accurate simulation~\cite{e19070299, PhysRevA.111.032409, Gallego_2022}.
+In this case, more sophisticated TN structures, such as Tree Tensor Networks~\cite{PhysRevA.74.022320,PhysRevA.81.062335,PhysRevB.90.125154}, could allow for an accurate simulation.
 An even more challenging scenario arises in rewriting systems that go beyond string rewriting.
-In string rewriting systems, the locality of the rules translates into a local structure for the Laplacian, which can yield a relatively simple entanglement pattern in the ground states.
-In contrast, when rewriting rules are non-local, the notion of distance between subsystems breaks down, making an efficient tensor network representation more challenging or, in some cases, inefficient.
+In one-dimensional string rewriting systems, the locality of the rules translates into a one-dimensional local structure for the Laplacian, which can yield a relatively simple entanglement pattern in the ground states and the possibility to approximate these states as MPS with bond dimension that scales polynomially with the system size.~\cite{arad2013arealawsubexponentialalgorithm}.
+One-dimensional string rewriting appears in practice in DNA mutation modeling, formal languages, regex-based text processing, compiler peephole optimization, and grammar-based data compression.
+In contrast, when rewriting rules are non-local, such as large tree-level transformations used in compilers and symbolic algebra, the notion of one-dimensional distance between subsystems breaks down, making an efficient tensor network representation more challenging or, in some cases, inefficient.
+Nevertheless, recent advances in tensor network algorithms have demonstrated the ability to represent ground states of systems beyond one dimension through Projected Entangled Pair States~\cite{Evenbly2011}, Multi-scale Entanglement Renormalization Ansatz~\cite{Evenbly2011}, and Augmented Tree Tensor Networks~\cite{Felser_2021}.